BoKaplan/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Identifiers

-•	`subject` - `integer` - The ID of the test subject
+•	`subject` - `integer` - ID of the test subject

 	o	1 - 30

-•	`activity` - `string` - The type of activity that they were performing when the measurements were taken
+•	`activity` - `string` - Type of activity that they were performing while measurements were taken

 	o	Walking